coolgoagle/RdbtClient/instructions.md

 - Use keybind to toggle
 - Move camera independently from player position
-- Useful for scouting areas or taking screenshots
+- Useful for finding things